Thursday, November 29, 2012

 fashionable bars floating through gentrified parts of the city

-who bared their brains for career within companies and
+who bared their brains for career within agencies and

 saw lifestyle brands reaching target audiences successful,

-who passed through universities with sexy cool eye wear
+who passed through startups with sexy cool eye wear

 dreaming of fame attending exclusive social functions